YK-Fu/NTU_GICE_handover/nemo/README.md

 ```bash
 python interactive.py
 ```
-Now you can test the model
+Now you can push API call to the inference server in interactive mode.